ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 }$$
 is also a pullback.
 A square that is simultaneously a pushout and a pullback will be called a "dolittle square".

-1. The functor $0 \times -$ preserves pushouts of kernel pairs, and pushouts of pairs of arrows one of which is monic.
+4. The functor $0 \times -$ preserves pushouts of kernel pairs, and pushouts of pairs of arrows one of which is monic.

-1. If $f: B \to 0 \times C$ is epic and
+5. If $f\colon B \to 0 \times C$ is epic and
 $$\array{
 A & \to & B \\
 \downarrow & & \downarrow f \\